ETdoFresh/Blog/content/post/chrome-os-first-impressions.md

 +++
 author = "ETdoFresh"
 date = 2020-10-31T16:31:27Z
-draft = true
-excerpt = ""
-featured_image = "/uploads/2020/10/img_4063.jpg"
-tags = []
-title = "Chrome OS First Impressions" url = ""
+excerpt = "Chrome OS.
+Is it a web platform?
+Is it an android machine?
+Is it a linux laptop?
+Much like someone asking me about my identity...
+I really don't know!" featured_image = "/uploads/2020/10/img_4063.jpg" tags = ["ChromeOS", "Review"] title = "Chrome OS First Impressions" url = ""

 +++
 Chrome OS.
 Is it a web platform?
 Is it an android machine?
-Is it a linux laptop?
+Is it a Linux laptop?
 Much like someone asking me about my identity...
 I really don't know!

 I got a Samsung Chromebook and I relate to this machine.
 We are very much capable to do many things, but we don't know exactly how to deliver that experience to the user.

 I can install web apps, but the ecosystem is not quite there.
 I can make individual web site "shortcut" apps, which is great, but can lead to some unoptimized tablet/laptop experiences.
 I can install many existing android apps.
 But seems like I'm just getting the phone version of the app which does not feel good on a laptop/tablet.
-I can even install linux apps, but have to support arm64 (even though this is an intel m3?)
+I can even install Linux apps, but have to support arm64 (even though this is an intel m3?)

 Anyway, all that said.
 As a media consumer.
 I'm set.